 However, one day, Dad received a cold call from a North Carolina company purporting to be Microsoft’s vendor.
 The man on the phone claimed that Microsoft had authorized him to call because Dad had a “serious virus” on his computer, and if Dad didn’t act now, the virus could potentially shut down access to his computer files.
-The fraudster then asked Dad to grant him with remote access to Dad’s computer.
+The fraudster then asked Dad to grant him remote access to Dad’s computer.
 Dad believed the man, so he readily complied without remembering that he had no Microsoft applications on his computer – only the Windows OS.

 It’s increasingly commonplace for tech scammers to impersonate tech support specialists and claim they’re calling on behalf of Microsoft or Apple.
-They try to convince victims that a serious problem with their computer or mobile phone must be addressed.
+They try to convince victims that a severe problem with their computer or mobile phone must be addressed.
 The fraudsters may pretend they work for a reputable tech company, or they may use a pop-up screen declaring that the victim’s computer has a virus problem that must be fixed.

 Does this sound familiar?
 Then STOP.
 This could be a Tech Support Scam.
-These fake “technicians” want to gain access to your personal information such as your bank account, your credit card files or your health data.
+These fake “technicians” want to gain access to your personal information, such as your bank account, your credit card files, or your health data.
 They persuade you to pay for services that you don’t need.

 So, if you receive a phone call that you aren’t expecting from someone who claims there is a problem with your computer, hang up.
 You can also visit Microsoft for more helpful tips.

 Want to know more about how tech support scams happen?
-Read my blog, “How Do Tech Support Scams Happen?”, next month.
+Read my blog, “How Do Tech Support Scams Happen?” next month.